-As discussed in Note 10, the Responsible Entity manages the cash flow interest rate risk of the Scheme by using a floating-to-fixed interest rate derivative.
-On 13 December 2018, the Scheme entered into an interest rate swap derivative with a face value of \$12,750,000, fixed interest rate of 2.35% p.a. and an expiry date of 13 December 2023.
-The fair value of the interest rate swap asset as at 30 June 2023 was \$123,021 (2022: \$135,307), as determined by Suncorp using a mark-to-market valuation methodology.
+The Responsible Entity manages the cash flow interest rate risk of the Scheme by using a floating-to-fixed interest rate derivative.
+On 13 December 2018, the Scheme entered into an interest rate swap derivative with a face value of \$12,750,000, fixed interest rate of 2.35% p.a.
+This facility expired on 13 December 2023 and was not renewed.